-This DRE Condensed IDC is designed to be complete and self-contained.
-However, the Course Manager and Lead Instructor should be flexible and adapt to participant needs when necessary.
+The DRE IDC is designed to be complete and self-contained.
+However, the Course Manager and Lead Instructor should be flexible and adapt to participant needs.
 The faculty should follow the principles and methods found in this guide.

-The DRE Condensed IDC will enable participants to achieve the following objectives:
+The DRE IDC will enable participants to achieve the following objectives:

-- Describe the importance of how learning strategies contribute to training effectiveness - Apply the motivational techniques and presentation skills taught in this course - Apply facilitation skills - Apply effective questioning skills - Apply effective strategies for handling common problem situations - Develop and use training aids - Describe the roles and responsibilities of instructors in conducting the DRE training course
+- Describe the importance of how learning strategies contribute to training effectiveness - Apply the motivational techniques and presentation skills taught in this course - Apply facilitation skills - Apply effective questioning skills - Apply effective strategies for handling common problem situations - Develop and use training aids - Describe the roles and responsibilities of instructors in conducting DRE training